OpenTreeOfLife/reference-taxonomy/registry/README.md

 reflects all information present in the Newick tip, then the node will be distinguishable.

-If the node is internal, then topological constraints are generated.
+If the node is internal, then membership constraints are generated that select that node and no others.
-Descendants from each of at least two children are chosen as samples, and descendants from at least one of the node's siblings (or possibly 'aunts and uncles' and so on) are chosen as exclusions.
+Descendants from each of at least two children are chosen as inclusions, and descendants from at least one of the node's siblings (or possibly 'aunts and uncles' and so on) are chosen as exclusions.
 The resulting registration will, by construction, resolve to that node.
 (The node's metadata, if there is any, becomes the metadata in the registration.)

-When choosing the samples and exclusions, nodes are preferred that are more stable, i.e. more likely to occur in other trees (future versions).
-Nodes more likely to be suppressed in downstream Open Tree processing (extinct, unclassified, etc.) are given lower priority, and nodes associated with a greater number of taxonomic sources are preferred to those with a lower number.
+When choosing the inclusions and exclusions, nodes are preferred that are more stable, i.e. more likely to occur in other trees (including both future and past 'versions' of the given tree).
+Assessing future stability employs a set of heuristics.
+For example, nodes more likely to be suppressed in downstream Open Tree processing (extinct, unclassified, etc.) are given lower priority, and nodes associated with a greater number of taxonomic sources are preferred to those with a lower number.

+### Versioning (not yet implemented)

+Sometimes a registration will resolve in tree A but not in tree B, but there is a registration to a node in tree B that provides a good alternative.
+It is useful to record the connection between the two registrations, with the new registration being a 'new version' of the previous one.

+For example, suppose the failure to resolve is due to a path ambiguity (multiple nodes satisfying the registration's constraints).
+If the registration resolves to one of these nodes using metadata rather than membership constraints, then the registration assigned to that node is a 'new version' of the ambiguous registration.
+(See below under 'polytomy refinement'.)

+(Are there other cases?)

 ### Monotypic taxa

-If node A has B as a child and no other nodes, then A and B cannot be distinguished by topological constraints as formulated above.
+If node A has B as a child and no other nodes, then A and B cannot be distinguished by membership constraints as formulated above.
 They must therefore be distinguished, if at all, using metadata.
 This is one of the rare cases where the metadata for an internal node matters.

-A limitation of this system is that every node must have either metadata or more than one child.
+(A slightly different formulation of this appropach is to create a 'phantom' second chid of a monotypic node representing a hypothetical taxon that is a member of the monotypic taxon but not of the child taxon.
+The parent's registration would be have inclusion of the phantom as a constraint, and the child's registration would have exclusion of the phantom as a constraint.
+It's not obvious that this is better, although it seems to have the advantage of not depending on the child node's metadata.)

 ### Topological changes to the tree

 Suppose that a node A has children in a tree, but the node A in a new version of the tree (intended to be "the same" as the previous node A) has no children.
-There will be a registration for A that has topological constraints, but this registration will be useless in the new version - the registrations given in the constraints will not resolve (assuming the children have been deleted rather than moved).
+There will be a registration for A that has membership constraints, but this registration will be useless in the new version - the registrations given in the constraints will not resolve (assuming the children have been deleted rather than moved).
 It is highly desirable that the registration, which contains the